 After that, it adds it to the blockchain or the public ledger.
 In return, the protocol rewards the miner.
-This way miners create new currencies of that system out of nothing.
-So miners are very important for a cryptocurrency network.
+This way, miners create new currencies of that system out of nothing.
+So miners are essential for a cryptocurrency network.

 They could have verified transactions that didn’t happen and create false records.
-So to make the mining process as secure as possible the cryptocurrency system follows a set of steps.
+To make the mining process as secure as possible, the cryptocurrency system follows a set of steps.

 Creating A Hash Out Of The Block

 First of all, there are no single transactions.
-Instead, the system groups a bunch of transactions that happened at a set period of time and creates a block.
+Instead, the system groups many transactions that happened at a set period of time and creates a block.
 For Bitcoin, the block size is limited to 1 MB.
-Whereas for newer cryptocurrencies it can be as high as 8 MB.
+Whereas for newer cryptocurrencies, it can be as high as 8 MB.
 After grouping the transactions, the network announces it to the participating miner nodes.

-Now after this, miners compete against each other to create a hash out of the transaction block.
-For Bitcoin, miners use SHA-256 to create hashes, whereas in Ethereum Ethash is used.
+After this, miners compete against each other to create a hash out of the transaction block.
+For Bitcoin, miners use SHA-256 to create hashes, whereas, in Ethereum, Ethash is used.

-The hashes are created using not only the transaction data included in the blocks but also from the hash of the block preceding it.
-This way blocks can be linked, thus forms the blockchain.
+The hashes are created using the transaction data included in the blocks and the hash of the block preceding it.
+This way, blocks can be linked, thus forms the blockchain.
 It also increases security as miners cannot create blocks out of thin air.
 They need to create blocks that actually can be linked to the previous block.

-Hashes are very secure in nature.
+Hashes are very secure.
 You can easily create a hash out of the information you have using a set of mathematical formulas.

-This reward amount gets halved every 4 years or after creating 210,000 blocks.
+This reward amount gets halved every four years or after creating 210,000 blocks.
 This is there to limit the circulation of Bitcoins.
-Because ultimately there will only be 21 million Bitcoin.
+Because ultimately, there will only be 21 million Bitcoin.

-Computers are very fast at calculating, so they can create hashes rapidly.
-That’s why to limit the number of blocks that can be created each day the cryptocurrency network employs a certain set of rules.
+Computers are high-speed at calculating, so they can create hashes rapidly.
+That’s why to limit the number of blocks created each day, and the cryptocurrency network employs a certain set of rules.

 Proof Of Work And Competition For Coins